zautumnz/luvi/README.md

 ## API

-You can pass a config object to the `lv()` function to define custom settings.
+You can pass a config object to the `luvi()` function to define custom settings.
 Otherwise defaults will be applied.
 Here is an example using the same config as the default settings.

-    var lv = require('lv')
+    var luvi = require('luvi')
-    lv({
+    luvi({
         name: 'server'
       , root: process.cwd()
       , port: 3000
     })

-This is the same as calling `lv()` with no config object.
+This is the same as calling `luvi()` with no config object.
 The defaults are merged with the config passed so you can configure just the name, for instance, and the default port and root will be applied.

-You can launch multiple servers from the same script, each with its own configuration, by calling `lv()` several times passing the settings you want on each call.
+You can launch multiple servers from the same script, each with its own configuration, by calling `luvi()` several times passing the settings you want on each call.

 There are 3 available middlewares built-in, which handle requests with the following priority: